lucasbasquerotto/cloud/README.md

 ### Main Step - Nodes - Prepare

 This step transfer the files defined in the `transfer` property in the node.
 The base directory for the contents to be transferred (when type is `custom`) is the cloud directory.
-More information about transferences of contents [here](#transfer-contents).
+More information about transferences of contents can be seen [here](#transfer-contents).

 The destination will be the node directory, which is the workdir/chdir for the node tasks that run in the [run stages](#main-step---run-stages).

 ### Main Step - Prepare the Pods

-TODO

-- Pod Context
-- Transfer
-- Temporary
+This step transfer the files and templates referenced in the [pod context](#pod-context) file to the specified locations in the pod repository directory, possibly using the parameters, contents and credentials defined for the pod.

+After transfering the files defined in the pod context, this step transfer the files defined in the `transfer` property in the pod.
+The base directory for the contents to be transferred (when type is `custom`), as well as the destination base directory, is the pod directory.
+More information about transferences of contents can be seen [here](#transfer-contents).

+In this step, the transference of the files specified both in the pod context as well as in the pod `transfer` property go first to a temporary directory, and after that, to the real destinations.
+This is done mainly to avoid errors in the transference letting the pod directory in an inconsistent state.
+The tempoarary step can be skipped defining the pod property `fast_prepare` as `true` (recommended in development environments, for faster deployments).

 ### Main Step - Run Stages